sayedmaht/NEXTRATE/README.md

 | CoinGecko | Crypto prices & data | Free (no key) | — |
 | ExchangeRate | Fiat exchange rates | Free (no key) | — |

-> \* Without a Groq API key, AI features fall back to intelligent mock responses.
+> \* A Groq API key is required for AI features (chatbot & predictions).
 All other features (converter, charts, market data) work fully without any API key.

 ---